renatocosta/bank_acccount/README.md

 ## How To Use

-From your command line, clone and run Quake Data Collector:
+From your command line, clone and run Bank account:

 ```bash
 # Clone this repository